sprak3000/setup-my-mac/README.md

 - Use oh-my-fish to install any fish shell packages and the `gitstatus` theme.
 - Create the directories `~/github.com`, `~/Pictures/wallpapers`.
 - Remind me of any other software I need to manually download and install.
+- Use [chezmoi](https://www.chezmoi.io) to install dotfiles and configuration files.

 The script endeavors to only perform a step if necessary. e.g., It attempts to detect already installed software to prevent trying to inst all it again.